tencentyun/car-cli/README.en.md

       $ car create-application --name xxx
       ...

 - `car create-application-version` : Create a new version of the application, the limit for creating versions under the same application is 5, you need to fill in the application app-id, version name, and application type (zip/rar/7z).
 If there is a version of "Creating/Normal/CreateFailed", the operation will be rejected.
 The application version distribution regions and application version update mode are optional.
 For the regions, please refer to the distribution regions list in the document.
-The update mode supports full update (FULL) and incremental update (INCREMENT).The fusion region does not support incremental updates, example:
+The update mode supports full update (FULL), example:

       $ car create-application-version --app-id app-xxx --name xxx --type zip --regions ap-chinese-mainland,ap-tokyo --update-mode FULL
       ...